 The Canadian Ownership and Control Determination Act establishes a legislative framework whereby a person may apply for a certificate attesting to the Canadian ownership rate and control status of that person.
 Regulations enacted under the statute establish special rules for charities.
-In particular, registered charities are deemed to have a 100 per cent Canadian ownership rate.45 Also, a trust may elect to have a discretionary power over trust income or capital disregarded in determining its Canadian ownership rate if that power can only be exercised in favour of certain prescribed persons, including persons obliged to apply such income or capital exclusively in furtherance of charitable purposes.46 available online at <http://www.cra-arc.gc.ca/nwsrm/fctshts/2008/m04/fs080401eng.html>.
+In particular, registered charities are deemed to have a 100 per cent Canadian ownership rate.
+Also, a trust may elect to have a discretionary power over trust income or capital disregarded in determining its Canadian ownership rate if that power can only be exercised in the charitable donations made during the period by the declarant and the affiliates in respect of which the statement is published, or